Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

-\textbf{Psychophysical Experiment}.
-We next take a psychophysical approach: invite human subjects to judge whether the viewed viewport sequences are real or not.
+We next take a psychophysical approach, inviting human subjects to judge whether the viewport sequences are real or not.
 We select $11$ and $12$ panoramic videos from the CVPR18 and VRW23 test sets, respectively.
-For each test video, we generate $7$ viewport sequences by sampling along different scanpaths produced by the path-only model, Xu18 (CB-sal), Xu18 (GT-sal), TRACK (CB-sal), TRACK (GT-sal), the proposed method, and one human viewer (as the real instance).
-Fig.~\ref{fig:user_study} shows the graphical user interface customized for this experiment.
+For each test video, we generate $7$ viewport sequences by sampling along scanpaths produced by the path-only model, Xu18 (CB-sal), Xu18 (GT-sal), TRACK (CB-sal), TRACK (GT-sal), the proposed method, and one human viewer (as the real instance).
 All viewport videos are shown in the actual resolution of $252\times 448$, with a framerate of $30$ fps\footnote{We upconvert the framerate from the default $5$ fps to $30$ fps using spherical linear interpolation~\cite{shoemake1985animating}.} and in a randomized temporal order.
-The ``Real'' and ``Fake'' bottoms are utilized to collect the perceptual realism judgment for each video, both of which serve as the ``Next'' bottom for the next video playback.
-Each video can be replayed multiple times until the subject is confident with her/his rating, but we encourage her/him to make the judgment at the earliest convenience.
-We also allow the subject to go back to the previous video with the ``Back'' bottom in case s/he would like to change the rating for some reason, as a way of mitigating the serial dependence between adjacent videos~\cite{fischer2014serial}.
-For each viewport sequence, we gather human data from $10$ subjects with normal and correct-to-normal visual acuity.
-They have general knowledge of image processing and computer vision, but do not know the detailed purpose of the study.
-We include a training session to familiarize them with the user interface and the moving patterns of real viewport sequences.
-Each subject is asked to give judgments to all viewport sequences.
+Each video can be replayed multiple times until the subject is confident with her/his rating.
+We gather data from $10$ subjects for each video with normal and correct-to-normal visual acuity.
+They have general knowledge of image processing, but do not know the detailed purpose of the study.
+We include a training session to familiarize them with the user interface and the motion patterns of real viewport sequences.